 It takes between 7 and 21 days (most commonly 10-14 days) to develop symptoms after catching the virus (the incubation period).

 A person with chickenpox is infectious from two days before the spots first appear until they have all crusted over (commonly about five days after onset of the rash).
-A child with chickenpox should stay off school or nursery for five days from the onset of the rash.
+A child with chickenpox should stay off school or nursery for five days from the onset of the rash and until all the lesions have crusted.
 Also, whilst infectious, they should keep away from at-risk people who may develop a severe illness if they get chickenpox.
 These include:

 - People with a poorly functioning immune system.
 For example, people with leukaemia, with HIV/AIDS, on steroid medication, or who are having chemotherapy.